kyma-project/gardener-syncer/README.md

 ## Overview

-Cronjob which is regularly synchronizing the Seed-data from Gardener System to Kyma Control Plane.
+Gardener Syncer Job is Cronjob that regularly synchronizes the Seed-data from Gardener System to Kyma Control Plane.
 The fetched Gardener Seed data for available cloud providers regions is stored inside a ConfigMap.

+For more information, see [architectural docs](./docs/contributor/arch/001-kcp-sync-gardener-seed.md)

 ## Prerequisites

-- Gardener Syncer Job is running in the Kyma Control Plane.
+- Gardener Syncer Job is running on the Kyma Control Plane.
 - Gardener Syncer Job is configured to connect to the Gardener System with kubeconfig file.

-## Installation
+## Installation and Configuration

 The Gardener Syncer Job is installed and run as an ArgoCD application in the Kyma Control Plane.

-### Program arguments:
-* **gardener-timeout** - Timeout of the Gardener API call, default is 5 seconds
-* **gardener-kubeconfig-path** - Path to the kubeconfig file for the Gardener API mounted inside the container, default is `/gardener/kubeconfig/kubeconfig`
-* **gardener-seed-map-name** - Name of the ConfigMap where the Seed data will be stored, default is `gardener-seeds-cache`
-* **gardener-seed-map-namespace** - Namespace of the ConfigMap where the Seed data will be stored, default is `kcp-system`
-* **log-level** - Logging level, possible values are `INFO`, `DEBUG`, default is `INFO`
+For more information about the Gardener Syncer Job installation and configuration, see the [installation](./docs/operator/installation.md) and [configuration](./docs/operator/configuration.md) documentation.

 ## Usage